Our work with schools

 Meet the teachers

 Our fantastic teachers from participating schools lead on the programme in their schools, running development sessions which mentors are invited to attend.
 They work with the teams from their schools, creatively and collaboratively, to develop they Big Ideas.
-We asked some of our current teachers to tell us a little bit more about themselves and what they get out of delivering Solutions for the Planet in their schools.
+We asked some of our current teachers to tell us a little bit more about themselves and what they get out of delivering the Big Ideas programme in their schools.

 Plashet School, Newham